puredrinkology/website/content/recipes/thai-iced-coffee/index.md

   \ cardamom pods before grinding \u2013 it releases the aroma and adds a warm complexity.\
   \  Serve over ice with a splash of cream on top for an extra touch. "
 base_spirit: null
-category: cafe
+category: "mocktail"
 collection: null
 date: '2024-09-23'
 description: 'Thai Iced Coffee, a refreshing blend of coffee, sugar, cream, and cardamom, is a delightful member of the *Coffee Cocktail* family.
 Originating in Thailand, this beloved beverage reflects the country''s rich culinary history and love for strong coffee, sweetened with condensed milk and often spiced with aromatic cardamom. '
-family: ''
+family: 'coffee'
 flavor_description: 'This Thai Iced Coffee is a symphony of sweet and spiced flavors.
   The strong, robust coffee is tempered by the creamy sweetness of condensed milk and sugar.
 A subtle warmth from the cardamom adds an exotic touch, rounding out the profile with an almost floral note.
 This drink is a delightful blend of classic coffee flavors and a touch of the exotic. '
-fullname: The Thai Iced Coffee Cafe
+fullname: Thai Iced Coffee
 glass: Highball glass
 has_alcohol: false
 ingredients: